 Police Chaplain Program

-The Crestview Police Department established a volunteer Police Chaplain Program in 2008.
-Currently, the program consists of four volunteer Chaplains: Mark Broadhead, Paul Mixon, Geoff Prows, and Bob Smith.
-Senior Chaplain Mark Broadhead oversees the mission of the program.
+The Crestview Police Department established a Police Chaplain Program in 2008.
+Currently, the program consists of four volunteer Chaplains: Mark Broadhead, Paul Mixon, Jr., Geoff Prows, and Bob Smith.

 The Chaplain Program was created to provide spiritual guidance and non-therapeutic counseling to all members of the police department (both sworn and civilian staff) and their families in times of need.
 It is not intended that the Chaplains replace an individual’s personal spiritual advisor; however, because of their experience and special training, the Chaplains have a fairly firm grasp of the challenges that most law enforcement members face.
 They are able to offer insights and assistance unique to law enforcement personnel.